Employee Mandatory Reporting Responsibilities Under Title IX

 How to Work with a Student or Other Reporting Person Who Requests Confidentiality:

-Whether or not the student or reporting person decides to disclose to you or to a confidential source, please assure the person that they will receive care and support as requested, both within the University and in the local community.
+Whether or not the student or reporting person decides to disclose to you or to a confidential source, please assure the person that they will receive support, resources, and the agency to decide if they want the University to respond.

 To Whom to Report and When to Report: